seancorfield/honeysql/doc/clause-reference.md

 is the ANSI SQL syntax (but PostgreSQL allows the parentheses to be omitted, if you are writing SQL by hand).

+Some databases support temporal queries -- see the `:for` clause section of the `FROM` clause below.

 ## select-distinct-on

 Similar to `:select-distinct` above but the first element